samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

-You touch an object throughout the spell’s casting.
+You touch an object throughout the spell's casting.
 If the object is a magic item or some other magical object, you learn its properties and how to use them, whether it requires [Attunement](/sources/dnd/free-rules/rules-glossary#Attunement), and how many charges it has, if any.
 You learn whether any ongoing spells are affecting the item and what they are.
-If the item was created by a spell, you learn that spell’s name.
+If the item was created by a spell, you learn that spell's name.

 If you instead touch a creature throughout the casting, you learn which ongoing spells, if any, are currently affecting it.